-- Sets the user password for an mcm client to connect to the mcmd agent with the user name set by -mcmd-user.
-If the option is not specified, the default value of super is used.
-If the option is specified with another value, the client must supply it using the --password client option when trying to connect to the agent. - Sets a password for the MySQL account to be used by the mcmd agent to access the SQL nodes.
+- Sets the user password for an mcm client to connect to the mcmd agent with the user name set by --mcmd-user.
+The client must supply the same value using the --password client option when trying to connect to the agent. - Sets a password for the MySQL account to be used by the mcmd agent to access the SQL nodes.
 When an SQL node is initialized, the mcmd agent creates a new MySQL user account on it using the user name set by the --mcmd-user option and the password set by this option.
-See descriptions of --mcmd-user for more details about the account.
+See descriptions of --mcmd-user for more details about the account. - When using TLS connections for NDB clusters, the password is also used as the certificate passphrase.
+If you changed the password, you must also update manually the certificate passphrase, or the TLS connections will fail.
+Alternatively, if the situation allows, you can disable TLS connections for the cluster, recreate the certificates, and then reanable TLS connections.